About

 Learning traditional Mayan healing with Don Federico in the Yucatan, 2017.

-As part of their practice, Jai is currently learning and working with a number of indigenous elders, particularly their mentor, Pete Yellowjohn, a Shoshone-Bannock medicine man and bundle-keeper.
+As part of their practice, Jai is always learning and working in relationship with indigenous elders, particularly their mentor, Pete Yellowjohn, a Shoshone-Bannock medicine man and bundle-keeper.
 Jai is also actively involved in studying Mayan medicine with traditional healers in the Yucatan peninsula, to deepen their understanding of healing work at the level of the body.
-These days, Jai can most often be found at home, living and working in an intentional community, while tending their relationships with the land, spirits, their people, and their Jaguar medicine bundle.
+These days, Jai can most often be found at home, living and working on their farm outside Portland, OR, while tending their relationships with the land, spirits, their people, and their Jaguar medicine bundle.

 Leave a Reply